aleksandra1617/Discord-Bots/README.md

 https://discordpy.readthedocs.io/en/latest/api.html

 1) MATH BOT
   The bot generates addition questions by randoming 2 numbers (between 3 and 100) and adding them together.
   Every command needs to start with "->".

   Commands:
-->?  - Gives a question
--> 'number' - Checks if 'number' is correct
-->= - Gives the answer
+  ->?  - Gives a question; -> 'number' - Checks if 'number' is correct; ->= - Gives the answer.